Nealium104/helmstrumpet/README.md

 ### Contentful 📓

 I used Contentful for the Content Management System.
-This is so that hopefully the Skunch boys won't need to touch this code often, if ever.
-They can update images, dates, whatever from Contentful.
+This is so that hopefully Tyler won't need to touch this code often, if ever.
+He can update images, dates, whatever from Contentful.
 You'll find a call to the API on each page where it's used.
 You'll use query parameters to access the content via different content models.
 I chose to get the content at build time so it can get cached (it'll be faster for the end user).
 Netlify has a nice integration with it too, it's got a web hook that'll fire on any change to update the site.

 ### SendGrid ✉️

 I went with SendGrid for emails.
 I've used SendGrid before and I'm honestly never super amazingly happy with it, but it'll work.
-Skunch didn't want to buy their own email domain so that threw out a lot of providers off the bat.
+Tyler didn't want to buy his own email domain so that threw out a lot of providers off the bat.
 You can change the email template in the netlify function and adjust the validation from netlify.

 ### 🧞 Commands